Red Cross hopes to evacuate civilians from besieged Sumy, Ukraine | Law-Order

 Red Cross hopes to evacuate civilians from besieged Sumy, Ukraine

-The Red Cross is hoping to organise the evacuation of two convoys of some 30 buses with civilians out of the besieged northeastern Ukrainian city of Sumy and their passage to a safe area, a spokesperson said on Tuesday.
+The Red Cross is organising the evacuation of two convoys of more than 70 buses with civilians out of the besieged northeastern Ukrainian city of Sumy and their passage to a safe area, a spokesperson said on Tuesday.

+Ewan Watson, spokesperson for the International Committee of the Red Cross (ICRC), said that the buses were ready but he had no information yet on their destination.
+"People have assembled, we hope it will go ahead as planned," Watson told Reuters in Geneva.
+"We are hoping at the very least to start this operation today."

-Ewan Watson, spokesperson of the International Committee of the Red Cross (ICRC), told a U.N. briefing in Geneva that the operation would be carried out with the Ukrainian Red Cross but was not underway yet.
-"We are moving towards Sumy with a view to facilitate safe passage of civilians out, we are hoping that does take place as planned," Watson said, adding that he had no other details.
+Earlier, he told a U.N. briefing that the operation would be carried out with the Ukrainian Red Cross.
+"We've seen humanitarian corridors are promised and not respected," he said.
+"That is really up to the parties to the conflict to agree on the terms of a safe passage agreement and then stick to it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)